rafal-ignacy/taxidermy-website/goaccess/README.md

 ## What it does
 - Parses `../frontend/logs/nginx/access.log`
 - Generates a real-time HTML report to `./reports/index.html`
-- Serves the report directly from GoAccess at `http://localhost:7891/report.html`
+- Serves the report via Nginx at `http://localhost:8081/` (or `/index.html`)
-- WebSocket updates at `ws://localhost:7891`
+- WebSocket updates from GoAccess at `ws://localhost:7891`

 ## Log format
 Configured to your custom format: